polterguy/phosphorusfive/plugins/p5.io/README.md

 be thrown.
 For instance, a user does not by default have access to files belonging to another user, existing within another user's "home" folder. (e.g. /users/username/some-folder/)

+This is implemented in the [p5.io.authorization](/plugins/extras/p5.io.authorization/) project.

-Notice also, that all file IO Active Events in p5.io, relies upon the type conversion, normally implemented in "p5.types", which again will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
+Notice also, that all file IO Active Events in p5.io, relies upon the type conversion, normally implemented in [p5.types](/plugins/p5.types/), which in turn will use UTF8 exclusively, as its conversion encoding, when for instance saving files, and also loading files.
 This means that all files created, using p5.io, will be created as UTF8 files.
 In addition, all files loaded with p5.io, will be assumed to be encoded as
 UTF8.
 This is true for all text files, however, binary data can still be saved as such.